CDW-OffSec/NetScaler-Password-Hash-Type-5/README.md

 Hash                     : 1f99045cc6d393c17be5ce3c6c8efea8b0de19726ff081fd1b8cf0cc3515a7a7
 ```

-We can actually crack this with the built-in hashcat PBKDF2-HMAC-SHA256 module by formatting the hash in a specific way:
+We can actually crack this with the [hashcat PBKDF2-HMAC-SHA256](https://github.com/hashcat/hashcat/blob/master/src/modules/module_10900.c) module by formatting the hash in a specific way:

 `sha256:ITERATIONS:<SALT>:<HASH>`
 1. We strip of the version identifer character from the beginning of the hash (`5`).